 4 credit hours

-Continued development of digital video and audio production skills and knowledge emphasizing development, production, and realization of a group practicum project; professional portfolio and statement development.
+Continued development of the concepts and practices of digital filmmaking emphasizing the development, production, and realization of a capstone project.
+Focuses on professional production practices and career development.

 click to collapse window